TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 an integrated part of the computer.

 The first picture above shows the first prototype of the display, complete with the AVR ISP cable used to program the 328.
-The second shows the completed output register in place.
+The second picture shows the completed output register in place.
 The resistors are beneath the LED display and are not visible in the picture.

 ### Jun 2020 - ROM and Register Selects